mtgrunt/post/content/projects/project3/index.md

 initially seem like a developer curiosity, it represents a paradigm shift in how we build and deploy AI-powered applications.
-This technology has far-reaching implications for latency, privacy, cost, and the overall user experience of web applications.
+This technology has far-reaching implications for latency, privacy, cost and the overall user experience of web applications.

 ## What is Transformers.js?